What is a Pell Grant and how do I apply?

 Other college funding options

-Since Pell Grants can pay a maximum of $6,895 per year in most cases, many students have to rely on additional funding to make it through college.
-Fortunately, there are a broad range of options when it comes to funding higher education, ranging from student loans, work-study programs, scholarships and other grants.
+Since Pell Grants can pay a maximum of $6,895 per year in most cases, many students must rely on additional funding to make it through college.
+Fortunately, there is a broad range of options for funding higher education, including student loans, work-study programs, scholarships and other grants.